-If you have multiple configuration profiles containing similar payloads with different settings, the resulting behaviour is undefined.
+If you have multiple configuration profiles containing similar payloads with different settings, the resulting behavior is undefined.
 On an iPhone or iPad, if there are conflicting restrictions, the more restrictive restriction wins.

 Some payloads can have more than one unique payload.
 For example, a Certificates payload often involves more than one certificate, and a VPN payload may involve more than one VPN setting.

-Here are some examples of optimised payload management:
+Here are some examples of optimized payload management: